 These maps denote the average annual chance of a meteorological drought occurring (%).
 Droughts are defined as 3 months of precipitation minus evapotranspiration values considerably below normal conditions; calculated through the Standardized Precipitation - Evapotranspiration Index (SPEI; see 'Drought' in Glossary).

-In the Upper West, Upper East and Northern regions as well as along the coast, the probability of severe droughts is the highest.
+It can be noted that an increase in droughts under future climate conditions will be most pronounced in the north and along the coast of the country.
 This is particularly important for areas dependent on rainfall for their water resources.